FxxOPS/hithere.ops/README.md

 # hithere.ops
-For games maintaining works in Renren games
+For games maintaining in Renren games